-- (1) 16 required ★1.5 core MBA courses - Four elective ★1.5 core electives, at least three of which are from the international area - ORG A 641 - (4) Four ★3 600-level International Business courses - (5) Three ★3 600-level Business electives - (6) One ★3 project covering an international topic
+- (1) 16 required ★1.5 core MBA courses

+- (2) Four ★1.5 core electives

+- (3) ORG A 641

+- (4) Four ★3 600-level International Business courses

+- (5) Three ★3 600-level Business electives

+- (6) One ★3 project covering an international topic

 Students enrolled in this program on a full-time basis can complete it in two calendar years.
-Alternatively, this course-based MBA program may be taken on a part-time basis; however, it must be completed within five consecutive years from initial registration in the program.
+Alternatively, this course-based MBA program may be taken on a part-time basis; however, it must be completed within six consecutive years from initial registration in the program.

-The MBA with Specialization in Leisure and 184.8.7 Sport Management
+175.8.9 The MBA with Specialization in Leisure and Sport Management